Liver Cancer Overview

 Many liver cancers could be prevented by not exposing yourself to known risk factors.
 Here are some things you can do that may lower your risk for liver cancer:

 - Don’t do things that increase your risk for hepatitis B or C infection.
-This includes sharing needles with other drug users, having many sex partners, and having unprotected sex.
+This includes sharing needles with other illegal drug users, having many sex partners, and having unprotected sex.

 - Get the hepatitis B vaccine.